Mandy Rice-Davies: "Well he would, wouldn't he?"

 Stephen Ward was found guilty of living on the earnings of prostitution, from money obtained from Rice-Davies and Keeler among others, at a trial instigated after the embarrassment caused to the government.

-While being cross-examined at Ward's trial, when James Burge, the defence counsel, pointed out that Lord Astor denied an affair or even having met her, she dispatched this swiftly with pert humour: "Well he would, wouldn't he?"
+While being cross-examined at Ward's committal hearing, when James Burge, the defence counsel, pointed out that Lord Astor denied an affair or even having met her, she dispatched this swiftly with pert humour: "Well he would, wouldn't he?"
 Often misquoted in other contexts as: "Well he would say that, wouldn't he?", by 1979, this phrase had entered the third edition of the Oxford Dictionary of Quotations, and is occasionally referred to with the abbreviation MRDA ("Mandy Rice-Davies applies").

 Later life

 A Private Eye cover at the time of Profumo had a photograph of "the lovely" Rice-Davies with the caption (without any headline or other identification), "Do you mind?
 If it wasn't for me – you couldn't have cared less about Rachman".
 Rice-Davies released a 45 EP on the Ember label (EMB EP 4537) in May 1964 entitled Introducing Mandy, which included cover versions of songs such as "All I Do Is Dream of You" and "You Got What It Takes".

-Rice-Davies traded on the notoriety the trial brought her, comparing herself to Nelson's mistress, Lady Hamilton.
+Rice-Davies traded on the notoriety the trial brought her, comparing herself to Horatio Nelson's mistress, Lady Hamilton.
 In 1965 she was an associate of pre-fame David Bowie, attending his rehearsals and live performances.
 In 1966 she married an Israeli businessman, Rafi Shauli and moved to Israel.
 The couple had one daughter together and Rice-Davies converted to Judaism.
 She also opened nightclubs and restaurants in Tel Aviv.
-They were called Mandy's, Mandy's Candies and Mandy's Singing Bamboo.

 In 1980, with Shirley Flack, Rice-Davies wrote her autobiography, Mandy.
 A year later she appeared in the Tom Stoppard play, Dirty Linen and New-Found-Land.
 In 1989, she wrote a novel entitled The Scarlet Thread.
 The Ottoman Empire provided the backdrop and the novel was described as a stirring wartime saga in the spirit of Gone with the Wind.
 Subsequently, journalist Libby Purves, who had met Rice-Davies when Mandy was published, invited her to join a female re-creation on the River Thames of Jerome K. Jerome's comic novel Three Men in a Boat.